HelpBot Assistant

-Filtering is a powerful feature in the Syncfusion Grid component that enables users to selectively view data based on specific criteria.
-This functionality allows you to narrow down large datasets and focus on relevant information, thereby enhancing data analysis and decision-making capabilities.
+Filtering is a powerful feature in the Syncfusion® Angular Grid component that enables selective viewing of data based on specific criteria.
+It allows narrowing down large datasets to focus on relevant information, thereby enhancing data analysis and decision-making.

-To use filtering functionality, inject FilterService in the provider section of AppModule.
+To use filtering functionality, inject FilterService to the providers array.

 import { Component, OnInit } from '@angular/core';